wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 Two delay member variables, `preDelay` and `postDelay`, determine the latency between parent and child events.
 When a parent event finishes execution, child events will be notified after an extra `preDelay` cycles after the parent completion cycle.
 When all parents of a child event is completed, the child event will be enqueued after an extra `postDelay` cycle delay.

 Member function `run()` is called by the DES driver during the weave state, which performs some state transition and state check, and then calls `simulate()`.
 All derived classes of `class TimingEvent` should implement `simulate()`.
 This function takes an argument `simCycle`, which is the cycle the event is simulated.
 Whenever an event completes execution, member function `done()` should be called to notify children events of the completion of the parent. `done()` is called with argument `doneCycle` which is not necessarily the same as `simCycle`.
 The children nodes are notified at cycle `doneCycle + postDelay`, as discussed above.
+The notification of child nodes is implemented using a template function, `visitChildren`, which takes a lambda function as call back.
+The template traverses all child nodes and invokes the call back on each of them.
+For child node notification, the call back function simply calls the `parentDone()` function of the event node with the cycle of notification.